-Since job quality varies across industries, it could be that some of the improvement is associated with industrial change.
-Within our sample period, service industries and public administration increased their share of employment from 65% to 73%, while manufacturing and agriculture declined.
-Moreover, Working Time Quality is well below average in agriculture and well above in public administration.
-To see whether such compositional change was important we regressed Working Time Quality on year, and then on year and industry, with the result that the coefficient on year was reduced by only a small amount, from 0.35 (s.e.=0.01) to 0.32 (s.e.=0.01).
-We therefore conclude that the changes largely occurred within industry, rather than through industrial recomposition.11
+on year and industry, with the result that the coefficient on year was reduced by only a small amount, from 0.35 (s.e. = 0.01) to 0.32 (s.e. = 0.01).
+We therefore conclude that the changes largely occurred within industry, rather than through industrial recomposition.
+11

 Table 1a also shows the pattern of change between 2005 and 2010 in the expanded Working Time Quality (WTQ_E) index.
-There is no change over this short period, implying that the picture is not as optimistic as suggested by the more limited index that is available from 1995.
+No change occurs over this short period, implying that the picture is not as optimistic as suggested by the more limited index that is available from 1995.
 The above trends in working time and weekend working are counterbalanced by an unfavorable change, over this short most recent period, in the extent to which employees can exercise choice over their working time.

 Should these indices, which capture quite distinct concepts, be reduced and brought together in a single index of job quality?
-While some writers argue that a single index facilitates a stronger impact from job quality research, despite the extra assumptions that have to be made about the weights to be attached to each elements (e.g. European Commission, 2008; Muñoz de Bustillo et al., 2011a, 2011b; Holman and McClellan, 2011), we have not been persuaded of the presentational advantages of a single index over those of a small number of separate indices whose names convey a reasonably direct relation to a known concept.
+While some writers argue that a single index facilitates a stronger impact from job quality research, despite the extra assumptions that have to be made about the weights to be attached to each elements (e.g., European Commission 2008; Muñoz de Bustillo et al., 2011a, 2011b; Holman and McClellan 2011), we have not been persuaded of the presentational advantages of a single index over those of a small number of separate indices whose names convey a reasonably direct relation to a known concept.
 Nor, as we shall see, could it be argued that a unified index would suffice because the indices are closely related or move in parallel.
-Table 1b records the correlation coefficients between the four indices that are available from 1995 onwards.
+Table 1b records the correlation coefficients between the four indices that are available from 1995 onward.
 None of the coefficients are especially high, the largest in absolute terms being between Work Intensity and Good Physical Environment (-0.38 in two of the waves).
-There can be seen no trend towards a closer linkage over time.
-These low correlations, and the fact that the indices are moving, if anything, in opposite directions, make a strong case for examining the indices separately, and not combining them into a single index of job quality.
+A trend toward a closer linkage over time has not been observed.
+These low correlations, and the fact that the indices are moving, if anything, in opposite directions, make a strong case for examining the indices separately and not combining them into a single index of job quality.